 **items from the Hughes and Morgan EO scale

-Source: own elaboration based on (Hughes & Morgan, 2007, p.
+Source: own elaboration based on Hughes & Morgan, 2007, p.
 659; Covin & Wales, 2012, p.
-692)
+692

-Some terminological modifications are required when implementing the scales to social context, e.g. instead of the term “business” the term “organisation” can be used.
-In the case of tools dedicated to a particular group of organisations, some more changes could be desirable as done by Pearce, Fritz, and Davis, who used the scale of Covin and Slevin to survey EO in religious congregations – they asked about “new ministries and worship services” instead of “new product and services” (Pearce et al., 2009, p.
+Some terminological modifications are required when implementing the scales to social context; e.g., instead of the term “business”, the term “organisation” can be used.
+In the case of tools dedicated to a particular group of organisations, some more changes could be desirable as done by Pearce, Fritz, and Davis, who used the scale of Covin and Slevin to survey EO in religious congregations – they asked about “new ministries and worship services” instead of “new products and services” (Pearce et al., 2009, p.
 219).

-Additionally, in the case of comparative research focussed simultaneously on for-profit and non-profit organisations it is necessary to decide whether one universal measuring tool is to be used or many tools adjusted to particular groups of organisations in parallel.
+Additionally, in the case of comparative research focussed simultaneously on for-profit and non-profit organisations, it is necessary to decide whether one universal measuring tool is to be used or many tools adjusted to particular groups of organisations in parallel.
 The universal tool could be in adequate for every type of organisation.
 In the latter case, all of these tools have to be compatible with each other to enable a comparison of results.
 It could be required to scale the measured dimensions differently in the case of for-profit and non-profit organisations (Morris et al., 2011, p.
 966).

 CONCLUSIONS

 Measuring entrepreneurial activity in non-profit organisations is one of the challenges faced by researchers and practitioners.
-Literature studies show that, there are some methodologies that enable the measurement of such activities in business organisations.
+Literature studies show that there are some methodologies that enable the measurement of such activities in business organisations.
 The entrepreneurial orientation scales (designed originally for for-profit organisations) can be used in non-profit organisations.
 However, they require some modification.
-These modifications refer especially to those dimensions, that differentiate both types of organisation.
+These modifications refer especially to those dimensions that differentiate both types of organisation.
 According to the results of the literature study, these areas include relations with other organisations as well as the autonomy of the employees and members.
 Taking into account the findings above, modifications of some items of the EO scales were suggested in the paper.

-It should be noted, that as entrepreneurship is a multidimensional phenomenon that occurs in many types of activity, the suggested modifications could be irrelevant to each organisation.
+It should be noted that, as entrepreneurship is a multidimensional phenomenon that occurs in many types of activity, the suggested modifications could be irrelevant to each organisation.
 Moreover, the EO scales simplify the phenomenon of entrepreneurship, which may result in skipping or not fully reflecting some attributes of the entrepreneurship.
-Relying on experiences from business organisations may lead to omitting some aspects of entrepreneurship that are important within non-profit organisations, but not relevant to business organisations (and not reflected in the original scales).
+Relying on experiences from business organisations may lead to omitting some aspects of entrepreneurship that are important within non-profit organisations but not relevant to business organisations (and not reflected in the original scales).
 To minimise these limits, it is necessary to explore the specific characteristics of the surveyed organisations and their environment.
-Creating new scales, dedicated solely for non-profit organisations emerges as an alternative solution.
+Creating new scales dedicated solely for non-profit organisations emerges as an alternative solution.
 However, such a new scale needs to be statistically tested, while the existing ones have already been verified.
 The next limitation is connected with the geographical context.
 The analysed literature reflects the characteristics of entrepreneurial practice in the non-profit sector in the European Union and the United States.
 The findings and recommendations might not be applicable to non-profit organisations operating in other regions.
-This limitation is connected partly with the methods applied in the paper, and it could be recommended to extend the scope of future research to other areas, as well as include other research methods to verify the propositions.
+This limitation is connected partly with the methods applied in the paper, and it could be recommended to extend the scope of future research to other areas as well as include other research methods to verify the propositions.

-The literature study and especiallythe published results of some research suggest that it is desirable to support entrepreneurial behaviours in non-profit organisations.
-Practical prompts for practitioners are needed, for example, which solutions from for-profit organisations could be implemented in non-profit ones (and vice-versa) or how can entrepreneurship in non-profit organisations be supported?
+The literature study and (especially) the published results of some research suggest that it is desirable to support entrepreneurial behaviours in non-profit organisations.
+Practical prompts for practitioners are needed; for example, which solutions from for-profit organisations could be implemented in non-profit ones (and vice-versa) or how can entrepreneurship in non-profit organisations be supported?